 Don't fall for ineffective bad breath solutions

-SUMMARY: There are so many tips out there for how to eliminate halitosis, that it can be difficult to know which ones are really worth your time.
+SUMMARY: There are so many tips out there for how to alleviate halitosis, that it can be difficult to know which ones are really worth your time.

 Posted: September 21, 2012

-This is why it's important to only use bad breath cures that work to eliminate the bacteria that cause halitosis, not just mask the smell they emit.
+This is why it's important to only use bad breath therapies that work to target the odors produced by bacteria that cause halitosis, not just mask the smell they emit.

 Dentist-approved bad breath fixes